sundrio/sundrio/readme.md

 # Compiling

-The project is meant to be compiled using java 8.
+The project is meant to be compiled using java 11.
-The project internally is using `com.sun:tools` which is found under `$JAVA_HOME/lib/tools.jar` for all java version before 11.
-To avoid referencing to that path, which is known to cause issues, its required to install it your maven local repository.

-    mvn install:install-file -Dfile=$JAVA_HOME/lib/tools.jar -DgroupId=com.sun -DartifactId=tools -Dversion=8 -Dpackaging=jar

-*Note*: To just use this project no action is required as the dependency is only needed to compile sundrio itself.

 # Projects using sundrio